ocaml/ocaml.org/data/tutorials/platform/op_00_principles.md

 ## (P5) Tools are independent, yet unified

-Following on P4, we underline the critical importance of permitting tools to flourish independently: the OCaml Platform exists, and will continue to exist as a collection of tools that can be used independently.
+Following on P4, we underline the critical importance of permitting tools to flourish independently: the OCaml Platform exists and will continue to exist as a collection of tools that can be used independently.

 Yet, in the interest of creating a great user experience, the Platform offers a